Carol Westlake, Executive Director

 Tom Jedlowski, Director of Communications and Technology

 Tom has been with the Tennessee Disability Coalition since 2018 and is responsible for the Coalition's communications and brand management, including messaging, media relations, copywriting, and strategic event planning and execution.
 Additionally, he is responsible for achieving the Coalition's technology goals while providing the necessary support and infrastructure to achieve them.
 He's passionate about the power of systems change through collaboration and enjoys working with cross-partner and member agencies equally committed to fair and equal access for Tennesseans with disabilities.
-He currently serves on the Mayor's Advisory Council for People with Disabilities in Nashville, and is a District Activist Leader for the Multiple Sclerosis Society in Tennessee, and a member of the Public Relations Society of America.
+He currently serves on the Mayor's Advisory Committee for People with Disabilities in Nashville, is a District Activist Leader for the Multiple Sclerosis Society in Tennessee, and a member of the Public Relations Society of America.
 Tom is a proud graduate of Northern Michigan University (go Wildcats!) with a Bachelor's of Science in Public Relations, and a graduate of the Ruder Finn Executive Training Program in New York City.

 Jeff Strand, Coordinator of Government and External Affairs

 Jeff joined the Tennessee Disability Coalition in August of 2020.
 In his role, he monitors and analyzes policy at the state and federal level, and supports TDC's grassroots efforts through education and engagement.
 As a former Special Education teacher in Minneapolis, Jeff found that the many systemic barriers for people with disabilities were impediments to full and equal inclusion, and left the profession to pursue systems change at the policy level.
 Jeff graduated as an undergraduate in History at the University of Minnesota and received Master’s degrees at Augsburg University and Vanderbilt University.